google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Chapter11_Particles.md

 ## Particles
 A particle is round, and the minimal unit of matter in a particle system.
 By default, a particle behaves as a liquid.
-You can set behavioral flags, however, to assign different behaviors (explained in X.4 to X.10, below) to the particle.
+You can set behavioral flags, however, to assign different behaviors (explained in [Particle Behaviors](#pb)) to individual particles or groups of particles.
 You can also set other particle properties including position, velocity, and color.<br/>
 The `b2Particle.h` file contains the enumerated behavior values, as well as